codetalkio/codethoughts.io/content/posts/2024-10-01-improved-turso-ergonomics-in-rust/index.md

     - Get all table information from a file located at `../database/users.sql` (that is, outside of the `lib-macros` directory, and inside another directory called `database`)
     - Validate that the selected fields actually exist in the correct tables
 - Extract all the params under the assumption that they are the only things starting with `:`
-- Prepare some of the code generation we’ll need later
+- Prepare some of the code generation we'll need later
     - Prepare the struct field names for our `QueryParams` typesafe builder, with a type of `libsql::Value`
     - Prepare the parameter name and struct field value pairs for `libsql::named_params!` which is used to pass the parameters to a prepared statement
     - Prepare our struct of our return data based on our selected fields and the types that they have, which is found by looking them up in the table information